 Due to the Corona pandemics the workshop was organized in a virtual form via the Google Meet platform.

-Based on the 3 days program of the workshop, review and analysis of all materials and discussions, participating partners would develop a final version of the material, which would be reviewed and commented by all other partners and finalized and published on the project website and widely disseminated as the Intellectual Output 5 of the project.
+Based on the 3 days program of the workshop, review and analysis of all materials and discussions, participating partners developed a final version of the material, which was reviewed and commented by all other partners and finalized and published on the project website and widely disseminated as the Intellectual Output 5 of the project.

 The workshop focused on development of competencies relevant for practice.

 The program of the workshop was focused on analyses of the current PA programs and their relevance for practice.
 The main aim of the activity was to identify teaching and learning approaches, which combine theoretical and scientific knowledge on the one hand with practice oriented action on the other hand.
 In reaching this aim the work-group focused on innovative teaching and learning methods, assessment methods, resources and competencies which lecturers need to support students to develop skills, competencies in public administration relevant for the practice.

 The methodology of competency-based curricula development was utilized.
 This links theory to practice, and a gap between competencies needed in practical work in public administration and those obtained in the educational programs should be bridged.
 Therefore, the examination of the value of core competencies of study programs in PA for the practice was examined, if a relevance for practice is contended.
 These activities were also supported by surveys and interviews of employers of graduates of particular study programs under consideration, which were implemented under the Intellectula Output1.

 Development of competency-based curriculum is based on the fact that competency outcomes drive curriculum objectives and programs have learner-centered orientation, and therefore, the identification of specific competencies of public administrations' is needed to develop efficient and appropriate curricula.